klausdetlev/bino/README.md

         T A = bino::read<T>("src.dat");

+In case of vector and array, internal memory-layout is used to speed up reading and writing if possible.

 Reading and writing accept additional parameter of type std::ios_base::openmode:

     bino::write("dst.dat",A,std::ios::out);
     bino::read("dst.dat",A,std::ios::binary);

-In case of write, binary and out are activated by default, in case of read, binary and in are activated by default.
+In case of write, std::ios::binary and std::ios::out are activated by default, in case of read, std::ios::binary and std::ios::in are activated by default.

 Read and write support usage of previously opened fstream-objects, and of- or ifstream-objects.

     std::fstream f("dst.dat",std::ios::out|std::ios::binary);
     bino::write(f,A);

+    std::ofstream out("dst.dat",std::ios::out|std::ios::binary);
+    bino::write(out,A);

+    std::ifstream in("src.dat",std::ios::in|std::ios::binary);
+    A = bino::read<T>(in);

 Extensible format via specialization of struct bio: